SystemsApproach/private5g/software/start.rst

 Of particular note, this example cluster runs on a server at IP address ``10.76.28.113`` and we have instructed Kubernetes to allow service ports ranging from ``2000`` to ``36767``.
-We will see both of these settings come into play as we ramp up the configuration.
+We will see both of these settings come into play as we move to more complex blueprints.

 Configure the Network